QiWei19/BattleShip/README.md

 # BattleShip
-A classic game - BattleShip!
+A classic game - BattleShip with sound effects.

 Two game modes: one-player and two-player.